|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Phil Bradley adds:

-The next day, on September 15, 1945, Wing Commander Bill Kofoed and Engineer Officer C D Kingsford departed Piva Yoke Airfield in RAAF 5 Squadron Wirraway to Kara Airfield to inspect the Zero, and Kofoed was briefed by the Japanese about how to fly it, and the Zero was fueled.
-Kofoed took off from Kara Airfield on a 32 minute flight to Piva Yoke Airfield, flying with the landing gear down.
+On September 15, 1945 Wing Commander William "Bill" R. Kofoed, NZ404380 and Engineer Officer C. D. Kingsford took off from Piva Yoke Airfield flying a RAAF Wirraway from No. 5 Squadron to Kara Airfield.
+On the ground, Kofoed was briefed by Japanese personnel how to operate the Zero as it was fueled.
+Next, Wing Commander Bill Kofoed took off from Kara Airfield on a 32 minute flight to Piva Yoke Airfield and during the flight kept the landing gear expended.

-Assigned RNZAF serial number NZ6000.
-The Zero was flown once during December 1945 by Wing Commander Willis (C.O.
-Hobsonville) for a ten minute flight, reporting: "the aircraft was quite pleasant to fly, being rather like a Harvard.
+During December 1945 took off piloted by Wing Commander Willis, commanding officer of Hobsonville Airfield on a ten minute flight.
+After the flight he reported: "the aircraft was quite pleasant to fly, being rather like a Harvard.
 It appeared to have no unusual traits in the ten minutes I was flying."
+This was the last time this Zero was ever flown.

-In 1958, the RNZAF attempted to reassemble the Zero and repainted it for display at events celebrating the 21st Anniversary of the RNZAF.
-Afterwards, stored at Ohakea Airfield, then to Whenuapai Airfield on November 30, 1959, where it remained prior to donation.
+In 1958, the RNZAF attempted to reassemble the Zero and repainted it for display at events celebrating the 21st anniversary of establishment of the RNZAF.
+Afterwards, placed into storage at Ohakea Airfield.
+On November 30, 1959 moved to Whenuapai Airfield where it remained prior to donation to Auckland War Memorial Museum.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|